Q:

 1. cleaning agent basic characteristics

-1. Toluene Toluene is an organic solvent with strong solubility and volatility.
-It is commonly used to remove oil, grease and other organic pollutants.
-The solubility of toluene is mainly derived from its non-polar molecular structure, which can effectively dissolve non-polar substances.
+Before comparing the cleaning efficiency, we need to understand the basic characteristics of toluene and ethyl acetate.
+Generally speaking Toluene is an organic solvent-based products with strong solubility and evaporative environment.
+Based on my observations, it's frequently applied to remove oil, grease and other organic contaminants.
+The solubility of toluene is mainly derived from its non-polar molecular structure, which is able to efficiently dissolve non-polar substances.
+From what I've seen, Ethyl acetate

-2. Testing Background and Purpose
+2. Makes sense, right?.
+From what I've seen, Testing Background and Purpose

-3. Analysis of two kinds of cleaning agent comprehensive performance, for enterprises to choose the right cleaning agent to provide the basis.
+Compare two kinds of cleaning agent in different oil conditions of cleaning effect.
+Evaluation of two kinds of cleaning agent volatilization speed and residue.
+Analysis of two kinds of cleaning agent thorough performance, to companies to choose the right cleaning agent to provide the basis.

 3. test method